 Holding.
 Then it comes off the cooker, it cools a bit at room temp in a pan so it stops cooking, and it gets wrapped in foil and sits in a faux cambro, an insulated box, for at least 1 or 2 hours.
-The foil captures natural jus for use in a sauce, and the resting helps tenderize the meat even more.
-This is a different phenomenon than resting meat that has just come off the grill for 5 to 10 minutes before slicing.
+The foil captures natural jus for use in a sauce, and holding the meat allows the parts that have dried out during cooking to absorb some of the juices.
+This is a different phenomenon than resting meat that has just come off the grill for five minutes before slicing.

 Slicing.
 When it is cooked, controversy reigns over slicing.
 Brisket is easier to chew if you cut it perpendicular to the grain.
 Cut with the grain and it can be stringy and chewy.
 The problem is that there are two muscles, the flat and the point, and the grains run in different directions.
 Most folks slice from the thicker, point end into about 1/8" to 1/4" thick slices.
 Some folks run a knife through the fat layer between the point and flat and separate them and slice each separately.
 Some folks cut off the flat where the point meats it and then they rotate it so the cut is on the side and they slice through the point and flat from the side.
 Below are photos of how Barry Sorkin of Smoque BBQ in Chicago slices his incredible succulent brisket.
 That's the way I do it.